davidlonsdale92/ConversationWithChatGPT/README.md

 Sign up for an ElevenLabs Account and register for the API [here](https://beta.elevenlabs.io/sign-up)

+Right now the ElevenLabs API key must be hardcoded directly in the stt.py and tts.py files.
+This will be changed in a future update.

 ---
 Go check out the official repo for [customtkinter](https://github.com/TomSchimansky/CustomTkinter#readme) and see what else the package can do.